 Assistant Research Chair

 Azsanee Truss is a Ph.D.
-Student at the Annenberg School for Communication at the University of Pennsylvania.
-She also recently graduated with her M.A. in Instructional Technology & Media Program from Teachers College, Columbia University.
-As a Ph.D. student, her research focuses on how critical media literacy practices can be used to combat mis/dis-information and interrupt hegemonic narratives perpetuated by the media we consume.
-As a multimodal scholar, Azsaneé is especially interested in the ways that media-making can act as a teacher of critical media literacy skills.
+Student in the Annenberg School for Communication at the University of Pennsylvania.
+She also recently graduated with her M.A. in Instructional Technology & Media from Teachers College, Columbia University.
+She studies youth critical media literacy practices from a cultural studies perspective.
+As a multimodal scholar, Azsaneé is especially interested in the ways in which media-making acts as a teacher of critical media literacy skills.